📝 Menu psychology & menu engineering · ⏱️ 3 min read

 Why do plant-based dishes often have lower food cost percentages?

 Vegetables, legumes, and grains cost less per kilo than meat or fish.
-This gives you more margin to invest in premium ingredients, presentation, or lower prices.
+This gives you more margin to invest in premium ingredients, presentation, or competitive pricing.
+However, you still need to focus on absolute profit per portion.

 How often should I repeat my menu engineering analysis?

-At plant-based restaurants, at least every season, because fresh seasonal products strongly affect your costs and popularity.
-In practice, every 6-8 weeks.
+At plant-based restaurants, at least every season because fresh seasonal products strongly affect your costs and popularity.
+Most successful operators review their numbers every 6-8 weeks to catch trends early.

 Can I charge higher prices for plant-based dishes despite lower ingredient costs?

-Yes, by investing in premium ingredients, extensive preparation, and beautiful presentation.
-Guests pay for the total experience, not just ingredient costs.
+Absolutely, by investing in premium ingredients, extensive preparation, and beautiful presentation.
+Guests pay for the total experience and perceived value, not just raw ingredient costs.

 What if all my dishes are Stars or Puzzles due to low food cost?

-That's a good problem to have!
-Focus then on absolute profit in euros per dish instead of just percentages.
-Promote the dishes with the highest euro profit per portion.
+That's actually a good problem to have!
+Focus on absolute profit in euros per dish instead of just percentages.
+Promote the dishes with the highest euro profit per portion and consider raising prices on your most popular items.

 The HACCP standards shown in this application are for informational purposes only.
 KitchenNmbrs does not guarantee that displayed values are current or complete.
 Always consult the FSA or your local authority for the latest regulations.